 This beautiful native prairie restoration will benefit from your talents and skills.
 Visit their website to find out how you can make a difference.

 Volunteers help to rid the prairie of alien weed species.

 Audubon Board and Committees

-Any interested community member is invited to attend a Board meeting to find out more about being involved; please contact Amy Sheldon.
+Any interested community member is invited to attend a Board meeting to find out more about being involved; please contact Diana Beck.
 Our organization seeks volunteers for our Board and for Committees including marketing – Evelyn McLean-Cowan and education – Margie Winter.